 Parents are discouraged from taking their children out of school during the school day.
-If it is necessary for students to leave during school hours, a note should be brought to school, written by the parent or guardian, stating the time and reason for dismissal.
+If it is necessary for students to leave during school hours, a note must be sent to school, written by the parent or guardian, stating the time and reason for dismissal.
 When a student is dismissed from class, he/she must check out through the office.

-Parents picking students up during school hours must stop into the office.
-Children will not be dismissed to leave the building unless a parent reports to the main office.
+Parents picking students up during school hours must check into the office.
+Children will not be dismissed from the building unless a parent checks in to the main office.